ahaasler/docker-stash/README.md

 # docker-stash

-Builds a Docker image for Stash.
+A Docker image for Stash.

 ## Features